In this Blog Post

 I hope Dr Covey doesn’t mind my version of his classic fable.

 Sharpening the saw comes in many forms in business writing.
 Analysing how others you admire write, checking your own work before you hit send or submit it, training courses of various kinds and… I hope this piece of writing has served a little of that purpose too.

-My final tip of the day is almost the opposite of a habit – and that is; don’t blindly follow convention – times have changed and received wisdom is often out-dated.
-That does not mean however, do whatever you like in this world of text-speak and emojis.
+My final tip of the day is almost the opposite of a habit – and that is; don’t blindly follow convention – times have changed and received wisdom is often outdated.
+That does not mean, however, do whatever you like in this world of text-speak and emojis.

 Contrary to popular belief, you can end a sentence with a preposition, you can begin a sentence with a conjunction and sentences, unlike this one, don’t always require a full stop at the end.
-Each of these less conventional ideas have been used in a conventional context above – did you spot them?
+Each of these less conventional ideas has been used in a conventional context above – did you spot them?

 If you would like to know more about business writing and further build your business writing toolkit, take look at our Business Writing Skills Training Course.
 Our business writing course is delivered as an in-person training course and a live online training course.